nvmax/FluxComfyDiscordbot/readme.md

 So, are you ready to dive into a world where your words paint pictures?
 Where your imagination knows no bounds?
 Where you can create images you never even knew you could think of?
 Then you're in the right place!
 Let's embark on this exciting journey of AI-powered creativity together!

 ## New Updates:
+  * 11/14/2024
+  * Added robust use of lora weights, now when using loras if only 1 is selected it will use full weight, if 2 are selected it will scale down.
+  * Added Lorainfo slash command, it will now show you information on the loras and give a url link to show users what the lora can do.
+  * Reworked lora editor, now has a better UI and is more user friendly, you can now double click to edit a lora details, Auto saves on changes.
+  * COMPILED to exe YAY! now you can just run the exe to run the editor.

   * 11/12/2024
   * Compiled the setup tool for windows, now run the Setup.exe to install the bot.